 10. MASKER ORCHARDS IN WARWICK, NY (1 HOUR 20 MINUTES FROM NYC)

 This 100-plus-year-old farm is allowing visitors to drive in their cars to any of their 10,000 trees in order to avoid unnecessary exposure to other people and parties.
 And once you’ve picked your spot, you can enjoy a picnic while you collect your apples.
 New for this year, though: No apple pies or donuts will be sold at the exit, as they used to be.
 However, there will be whole apple pies and half dozen and full dozen donuts sold at Grandma's Apple Pie and Donut Shop.
 Single slices and doughnuts will be served at the Snack Barn.
 On the weekdays, pies and doughnuts will be served at The Country Store.

 11. DEMAREST FARMS IN HILLSDALE, NJ (1 HOUR FROM NYC)

-Home to more than 14 varieties of apples, this orchard—just 30 miles from the city—is now open for reservations (just make sure to pick up your apple picking bag online first).
-You’ll also find a pumpkin patch, a peach orchard (not currently in season) and private socially distanced hayrides (available for an extra cost).
+Home to more than 14 varieties of apples, this orchard—just 30 miles from the city—is now open for reservations.
+For the full experience, please make sure to arrive promptly, as you will only have a set amount of time to explore all of the things this farm has to offer.
+For $7, you’ll have access to the petting zoo, orchard and playground.
 There’s also an on-site café that serves homemade soups, freshly baked pies and apple cider doughnuts so good, they made the cover of Bergen magazine.

 244 Wierimus Rd., Hillsdale, NJ; demarestfarms.com